symmetricapi/symmetric-js/README.md

 About
 -------------------------------

-Symmetric provide observable model and collection classes with support for field specifications that mirror backend sources with encoding functions and validation rules.
+Symmetric provides observable model and collection classes with support for field specifications that mirror backend sources with encoding functions and validation rules.

 Requirements
 -------------------------------